vlOd2/MCClassicServerList/README.md

 A server list software written in Python for Minecraft Classic servers

 # The source code!
 It's yucky
-This project was originally intended as a joke and a challenge for my self, but I managed to make this fully fledge<br>
+This project was originally intended as a joke and a challenge for my self, but I managed to make this fully fledged<br>
 I will revisit and recreate it from scratch but for now this is what you have to use

 # How do I use it?